Roti sai mai

 The rolling floss or cotton candy is thin, silky strings of spun sugar, found in a variety of hues.
 The roti (flatbread) is very thin and made from white or colored flour; green flour colored using pandan leaves.
 Sesame is often sprinkled on the top.

 History

 Origins

-The recipe was initially brought to the Ayutthaya Kingdom by Muslim traders, who produced and marketed the sweet among communities.
+The recipe was initially brought to the Ayutthaya Kingdom by Indian Muslim traders, who produced and marketed the sweet among communities.
 The tasty dessert was commonly sold at roadside booths in both the city and the countryside.

 Marketing

 Coin-operated roti sai mai

 In the 1980s and 1990s, "coin-operated" roti sai mai could be found in markets.
 These sellers had small bicycles equipped with coin boxes on the backs.
 Customers would drop a 10 baht coin through the slot, and a rotating dial would spin, cycling through the numbers 3–7.
 The number the dial ended on was the number of pieces of roti sai mai the customer would get.
 This popular marketing gimmick allowed customers to "try their luck", and earn more pieces for the same coin.
 Customers could also just buy pieces at the normal price.

 Nowadays, these coin-operated sellers are extremely rare.